 HF: We always lead with our purpose and use it to inform everything from how we operate our business to generate revenue and profits, as well as how we act as an ethical, socially responsible company that is positively impacting society.
 I believe that success follows when you adopt a customer-first mindset.
 This means focusing on solving customer pain points and making health easier for them.

 For example, the United States faces limited access to affordable care, rising rates of chronic disease, an aging population and an epidemic of prescription drug abuse.
 More and more people are checking into rehab centers like Enterhealth (visit website) each week for addiction treatment as a result of this drug abuse.
 Rehab centers could provide people with a supportive environment to deal with the struggles of addiction, emotional and personal problems.
 Luxury Rehab or standard rehab centers are available all around the world where people could avail treatments and therapies to beat their addiction.
-We touch millions of consumers every day and we can help them navigate their health challenges in a variety of ways, including helping to ensure that care is more accessible and more affordable for more people, fighting tobacco and prescription drug addiction with treatment plans such as The Ohana’s holistic program, offering customers healthier food options, helping patients with chronic disease adhere to their medication regimens.
+We touch millions of consumers every day and we can help them navigate their health challenges in a variety of ways, including helping to ensure that care is more accessible and more affordable for more people, fighting tobacco and prescription drug addiction with treatment plans such as The Ohana’s holistic program, offering customers healthier food options, as well as helping patients with chronic disease adhere to their medication regimens.
 If there is more we can be doing then do we not have a duty to be doing it?
 These are the questions we need to be asking ourselves.
 It is worth noting that those with prescribed drug addictions can also seek help from this Drug Guardians Lawsuit list too.
 Filing a lawsuit and seeking a settlement can ease the financial burden of prescription drug addiction too.
 This is how it is possible to “do well by doing good.”

 GD: Moving forward, what key areas are you looking to build partnerships and initiatives around?